 In addition to enhancing students’ digital skills, one of the best ways that educational institutions can help prepare for a more automated economy is to expose students to more experiential learning.
-Experiential learning, in which students mix classroom learning with non-rote, real-world experience, develops qualities like creativity, mental flexibility, and cultural agility that are unlikely to be automated and are necessary to solve the types of problems that machines cannot.
+Experiential learning, in which students mix classroom learning with non-rote real-world experience, develops qualities like creativity, mental flexibility, and cultural agility that are unlikely to be automated and are necessary to solve the types of problems that machines cannot.
 One of the most effective ways for colleges and universities to increase the prevalence of experiential learning is to make better use of co-ops and paid internships, integrating students’ work experiences with their on-campus learning.
 Colleges and universities should also use more on-campus experiential learning such as project-based learning and new methods such as “serious games” that help students develop the same skills in creativity and mental flexibility.

-For individuals not enrolled in a four year college or university, apprenticeships can help develop a similar set of skills.
-Industry associations and firms should therefore develop models to leverage apprenticeships in more industries such as healthcare, finance, and other service industries.
+For individuals not enrolled in a four-year college or university, apprenticeships can help develop a similar set of skills.
+Industry associations and firms should therefore develop models to leverage apprenticeships in more industries such as health care, finance, and other service industries.
 Apprenticeships also have the important additional benefit of providing access to a post-secondary credential for workers who do not have a four-year college degree.

 K-12 schools should work to increase their own use of experiential learning.
-Schools at both the elementary and high school level would to well to utilize more project-based learning, with a focus on fostering problem-solving, collaboration, teamwork, and social perceptiveness.
+Schools at both the elementary and high school level would do well to utilize more project-based learning, with a focus on fostering problem-solving, collaboration, teamwork, and social perceptiveness.
 Schools can also experiment with school-business partnerships, particularly to give high school students direct exposure to industries of interest.

 Helping students adapt to the impacts of automation will need to start, for that matter, even before a child begins kindergarten.
 More states and municipalities should establish universal pre-kindergarten programs, and the federal government should support these efforts.
 Early childhood education is important because it puts a strong focus on the so-called “soft” skills such as creative thinking and curiosity that will be essential to doing the type of work that machines cannot.
 Individuals who receive exposure to these skills from an early age are better prepared to cultivate them throughout their lives.
 However, in 2016, only 54 percent of children ages 3-4 had access to pre-school in the U.S., and access to early childhood education varied significantly along racial and socioeconomic lines, with minority and low-income children at a significant disadvantage.